Star Wars actor Paul Grant dies after collapsing at London train station

-Paul Grant death: Star Wars actor dies aged 56 after collapsing outside King’s Cross Station
+Paul Grant death: Star Wars actor dies aged 56 after collapsing outside King’s Cross station

+Actor played one of the unnamed Ewoks in 1983’s ‘Star Wars: Episode VI – Return of the Jedi’

-Star Wars actor Paul Grant has died aged 56, after collapsing outside a London station.
+Star Wars actor Paul Grant has died, aged 56, after collapsing outside a London train station.

 The actor was found by police at King’s Cross on Thursday (16 March), and was rushed to hospital where he was pronounced braindead.

-His family have announced that they made the decision to switch off his life support machine on Sunday (19 March).
+His family announced that they made the decision to switch off his life support machine on Sunday (19 March).

-Daughter Sophie Jayne Grant, 28, told The Sun she is “devastated”, calling her father “a legend in so many ways”.
+Daughter Sophie Jayne Grant, 28, said she is “devastated”, and called her father “a legend in so many ways”.

+She said in a statement to The Sun: “He always brought a smile and laughter to everyone’s face.
+He would do anything for anyone and was a massive Arsenal fan.”

-The actor was was 4ft, 4in, and played one of the controversial Ewoks in 1982 Star Wars film Return of the Jedi.
-He shared the screen with Luke Skywalker actor Mark Hamill.
+The actor was 4ft, 4in and called himself “the king of the Dwarfs”.

+He played one of the unnamed Ewoks in the 1983 Star Wars film Return of the Jedi, sharing the screen with actors Mark Hamill and Harrison Ford.

-He also co-starred with Tom Cruise in Legend (1985), David Bowie in Labyrinth (1986) and Val Kilmer in Willow (1988).
-He also filmed an uncredited role in 2001’s Harry Potter and the Philosopher’s Stone.
+Grant also co-starred with Tom Cruise in Legend (1985), David Bowie in Labyrinth (1986) and Val Kilmer in Willow (1988), and filmed an uncredited role in 2001’s Harry Potter and the Philosopher’s Stone.

+In Brian Henson’s fantasy film Labyrinth, in which he played one of the Goblin Corps, Grant also served as the stunt double for Hoggle, who was performed by Shari Weiser and voiced by Brian Henson.

 Grant’s girlfriend, Maria Dwyer, paid tribute to the actor, writing: “Paul was the love of my life.
 The funniest man I know.
 He made my life complete.
 Life is never going to be the same without him.”

-A GoFundMe has been set up by Grant’s stepdaughter, who wrote: “I’m starting this Page as Paul sadly passed away yesterday and I would like to give him the best send off he would want.”
+A GoFundMe page has been set up by Grant’s stepdaughter, who wrote: “I’m starting this page as Paul sadly passed away yesterday and I would like to give him the best send off he would want.”

+A London Ambulance Service spokesperson said of Grant’s collapse: “We were called at 2.08pm on Thursday 16 March to reports of an incident at St Pancras Station, Euston Road.

+“We sent an ambulance crew and a medic in a response car.
+We treated a man at the scene and took him to hospital as a priority.”

-Grant is survived by girlfriend Maria, two daughters and one son as well as his stepchildren and grandchildren.
+Grant is survived by his girlfriend Maria, his two daughters and one son as well as his stepchildren and grandchildren.

 Join our commenting forum